 Ray Casey, a violinist and well-known arranger and conductor, was associated with three Seventh-day Adventist colleges and universities during his career as a musician.
 He was arranger for and conductor of ad hoc orchestras associated with Chapel Records and numerous performers and events in Southern California.

-While still a student at WMC, Casey conducted the college orchestra and taught violin from 1938-40.
+While he was a student at WMC, Casey conducted the college orchestra and taught violin from 1938-40.
 He served in the military during World War II, working as an arranger and composer for the U.S. Navy Band.
-In the 1947-1948 school year, he was an assistant professor at Union College, where he directed the band and orchestra.
+In the 1947-1948 school year he was an assistant professor at Union College, where he directed the band and orchestra.
 His concerts were regarded as program highlights of that year.

-Casey moved to the West Coast, where he became known for his conducting and composing and arranging skills.
+Casey then moved to the West Coast, where he became known for his conducting and composing and arranging skills.
 He was a sought-after musician, associated with numerous events in Adventist churches and other settings.
-He was living in Loma Linda, California, at the time of his death, at age 83.
+He was living in Loma Linda, California, at the time of his death on June 16, 1990, at age 83.

 Sources: 1920 and 1930 Census Records; The Ethel Knight and Ira L. Casey Tree, Ancestry .com; The Sligonian, WMC school paper, 1930s; 1939, 40 Golden Memories, WMC yearbooks; Conversations with Anna Lee Schander (Union College), 1970s; Pacific Union Recorder, 12 March 1947, 25 October 1971, 27 November and 11 December 1972, 26 March 1973, 6 January 1975, 4 February 1990, 4 February 1991.